liferay/liferay-frontend-projects/general/testing/README.md

 });
 ```

-This (contrived) example is one where your intuition may be to "DRY" up the code, but consider the position of the person how reads a report of a "test failure on line 123" and now has to figure out which iteration of the loop.
+This (contrived) example is one where your intuition may be to "DRY" up the code, but consider the position of the person who reads a report of a "test failure on line 123" and now has to figure out which iteration of the loop.
 It's better for them if we spell out each example alone.

 #### Optimize assertions for readability when failure occurs